JaDogg/kalmia-theme/README.md

 Copyright (c) 2024 Qexat,

-I have just added Kalmia-J and Kalmia-JB to this fork.
+I have just added Kalmia-J.* themes to this fork.